docker-mailserver/docker-mailserver/docs/content/config/security/fail2ban.md

           --env ENABLE_FAIL2BAN=1
         ```

-!!! warning "Security risk of adding non-default capabilties"
+!!! warning "Security risk of adding non-default capabilities"

     DMS bundles F2B into the image for convenience to simplify integration and deployment.